qchenevier/MBA_memoire/doc/action_actor.md

 The world is pretty much run on algorithms [@VanGeest2014].
 Software and algorithms can be seen as Human Knowledge freezed and transcribed so that a Machine can exploit it to treat Information.

 For example, Medical Doctors use their knowledge to create diagnosis information which improves health of their patients.
 Their knowledge has been constituted by studying a number of medical cases with their symptoms, the treatments which were tried and the results which were obtained.
 The knowledge of the Doctor will consist in a list of algorithms such as: "given those symptoms, here is the best treatment we found until now".
 The Doctor doesn't deliver any of his knowledge, he delivers an information: "you need this treatment to treat your condition".

-#### Information & Knowledge Value relates to Decision-making {#information-value}

-An author defines knowledge as 'actionable information', and proposes that actionable information allows us to make better decisions and to provide an effective input to dialogue and creativity in organizations.
-Another author suggests that knowledge may be viewed as an understanding of information based on its perceived importance or relevance to a problem area [@Rowley2007].

-Economically, the main definition of Value of Information is: how much answering a question allows a decision-maker to improve its decision [@Howard1966].

-- "answering": Value of Information is dependent of the all possible answers and their relative likelihood.
-- "improve": Value of Information isn't about sleeping better at night.
-If the expected value of the information (the chance you change your decision after receiving the information times the relative value of the decisions) is lower than the cost of the information, just bite the bullet and don't run the test you were considering.
-- "decision": Value of Information isn't just curiosity.
-Information has Value only if some decision has to depend on that fact.

-In other words, information is valuable lies by reducing uncertainty in decisions.
-According to @Hirshleifer1971 there are 2 types of economical uncertainty: Market Uncertainty and Technology Uncertainty, and hence, Information is able to create Value by helping Decision making regarding those two uncertainties:

-- Market uncertainty happens when an individual is imperfectly informed about his market opportunities, i.e. about the supply-demand offers of others: there are costly patterns of search for trading partners, which replace the traditional assumption of costless exchange [@Hirshleifer1971].
-- Technological uncertainty happens when individuals are unsure about the size of their own commodity endowments and/or about the returns attainable from their own productive investments [@Hirshleifer1971].

-For example, with his knowledge, the Medical Doctor is able to produce on the spot a diagnosis, which is an information which can be used to improve the Decision.
-Without this information, the best decision would be to try all the available treatments.
-It's interesting to see that as Medical Knowledge is constituted by the community of Doctors and shared during medical training, it improves over time and then older doctors with older knowledge take worse decisions than their younger colleagues.
-It has been shown by @Tsugawa2017: Within the same hospital, patients treated by older physicians had higher mortality than patients cared for by younger physicians, except those physicians treating high volumes of patients.
-Their collective knowledge, i.e. the state-of-the-art, is naturally progressing to give better decision and a higher value.

-To be valuable on a Market, according to @Hirshleifer1971, an Information or Knowledge should be Prior, Sure and Private:

-- Prior: obviously, the information must be available before a decision is made.
-- Sure: if the Information is not sure, it is not reducing the uncertainty.
-It cannot help improve a decision.
-Most frequently, this _sure_ aspect is not verifiable and, consequently, is reduced to the perception of the decision-maker.
-To be valuable in the eyes of a decision-maker, an Information must be able to .
-That's why most information providers invest time and effort to create strong brands which convey an image of trust and certainty.
-This has a direct impact on the perceived value of their informations.
-- Private: An information provider cannot capture any value if it already known by everyone.
-The value capture from this information happens only through the release of this information.
-It means that if an Information stays private forever, no one will benefit from it, not even thw owner.
-This release could be indirect though (e.g: when a market bubble pops): when an actor changes his behavior on a market ("This asset is overvalued: I sell everything !"), the other actors are often analyzing this change of behavior ("He sells everything !") and hence, retrieving indirectly the information ("We understand that you think that the asset is overvalued"). \
-This privacy aspect has to be nuanced with the fact that many informations are public or easily accessible and hence not valuable but require very little additional private information to be valuable.
-"I know that there is a public information here which suits your needs" is the kind of additional information provided by the search business.

-In a further part, we refine the various ways of [creating Information Value](#value-creation).

 #### Knowledge grows through Combination